TradFest: History

-Festival highlights
+Past events

-The festival prides itself on the promotion and support of new and up-and-coming acts as well as established names in the world of folk and traditional Irish music.
-Several events have played a part in TradFest reaching a wider international audience.
-The Kilfenora Céilí Band performed a free concert on top of the hotel belonging to U2, The Clarence Hotel – the same venue where the band performed to promote their song, "Beautiful Day".
-Beoga did a naked photo shoot for the festival before going on to fame for their part in Ed Sheeran's "Galway Girl" and performing on the Pyramid Stage at Glastonbury in 2017.
+Several past festivals have played a part in TradFest reaching a wider international audience.
+The Kilfenora Céilí Band performed a free concert on top of the hotel belonging to U2, the Clarence Hotel.
+Beoga did a naked photo shoot for the festival before going on to perform in Ed Sheeran's "Galway Girl" and on the Pyramid Stage at Glastonbury in 2017.

-Notable concerts include a Clannad reunion at Christ Church Cathedral in 2011 and The Dubliners celebrating their 50th anniversary at the same venue in 2012, just three months before Barney McKenna passed away.
-The festival has always supported contemporary commissions including two by renowned composer Lorcan Mac Mathuna to celebrate the Battle of Clontarf and the 1916 Rising.
+Previous concerts include a Clannad reunion at Christ Church Cathedral in 2011 and The Dubliners celebrating their 50th anniversary at the same venue in 2012.
+The festival has also supported contemporary commissions including two by the composer Lorcan Mac Mathuna to celebrate the Battle of Clontarf and the 1916 Rising.
 T with the Maggies (featuring Moya Brennan, Mairéad Ní Mhaonaigh, Tríona Ní Dhomhnaill and Maighread Ní Dhomhnaill) first came together at the 2009 festival at the suggestion of their respective children and went on to perform at the Irish Global Economic summit that year.

+Due to the COVID-19 pandemic, the 2021 festival was unable to take place.
+It was replaced by an online version, filmed at Dublin Castle and featuring a number of high-profile Irish artists.

-They were subsequently commissioned to record the folk song "Two Sisters" by Sam Shepard for his play Ages of the Moon, which opened in New York and Dublin, starring actors Sean McGinley and festival patron Stephen Rea.
-New works by Declan O’Rourke and Miles Dungan were showcased in 2014.
-More recently TradFest had the privilege of inviting folk icons Janis Ian and Ralph McTell to perform and receive a Lifetime Achievement Award at the festival in 2024.
+In 2024, TradFest invited folk performers Janis Ian and Ralph McTell to perform and receive a Lifetime Achievement Award at the festival.
 Irish artist Hozier made a surprise appearance during Allison Russell's performance at St. Patrick's Cathedral in 2024.
-In 2024 the festival featured a new TradFest musical commission Ocean Child by composer Neil Martin and performed by Actor, Stephen Rea commemorating the 170th anniversary of the tragic sinking of The RMS Tayleur, off Lambay Island, also known as the first Titanic.
+Also in 2024, the festival featured a new TradFest musical commission Ocean Child by composer Neil Martin and performed by Actor, Stephen Rea commemorating the 170th anniversary of the tragic sinking of The RMS Tayleur, off Lambay Island, also known as the first Titanic.

-2021 – Virtual TradFest

-Due to the COVID-19 pandemic, the 2021 festival was unable to take place.
-It was replaced by an online version, filmed at Dublin Castle and featuring a number of high-profile Irish artists..